Building a Mission-Focused CDN: Technical Insights from Hope Channel International's Infrastructure Migration

 Enterprise Hardware, Smart Economics

 For this distributed infrastructure, we needed servers that would be both reliable and cost-effective.
 We chose refurbished Dell PowerEdge enterprise servers – specifically the R640 and R740xd models.
-Why use enterprise hardware instead of brand-new commodity gear?
+Why used enterprise hardware instead of brand-new commodity gear?
 The math is compelling: Enterprise-grade servers from the secondary market cost roughly one-fifth of their original price while retaining their core advantages.

 The Dell R640 servers we're using feature dual Intel Xeon processors, redundant power supplies, and iDRAC enterprise remote management.
 The R740xd models add expanded storage capabilities and support for up to 6 GPUs for video transcoding at scale.
 These aren't just specifications – they translate directly to mission capability.
 The iDRAC enterprise remote management means we can resolve most issues without local IT intervention.
 Redundant power supplies keep the server running even if one fails.
 Hot-swappable components mean repairs can happen without taking the server offline.